Surrealism-All/SurrealismUI/README.md

 ## Diff
 Slint differs from other GUI frameworks in that the UI layer is completed through. slint, which I believe is good and brings many advantages (compatibility with different platforms, instant preview, maintainability, parallel development, etc.).
 But this also leads to SLIT being unable to easily customize the theme of the component.
 Theme customization and switching are dynamic to static processes, which require a lot of logical processing, and this is also same as (HTML+CSS+js | ts)
-## Slint be careful
-Slint's work on topic definition will simultaneously affect the built-in components currently provided and other languages' API.
-Although this feature may seem simple, it may bring significant risks, which I believe need to be weighed and considered.
-Is this necessary?
-Because for third-party component libraries, although the workload of helping users define themes is large, it is not complex.
-As the author of SurrealismUI, it is evident that we have successfully implemented the definition of themes in static slint language and can be modified at the logical level.
-Users customize themes through static file overwriting.
 ```